 Concurrent Dynamics creates high fidelity Multibody Dynamics Simulation programs to assess dynamics and control performances of mechanisms and robotics.
 They expedite:

-We are putting together ready-to-use simulation packages for a variety of mechanisms.
-Three packages are shown below and more on the space vehicle page and in the works.
-Models in these packages are as accurate as those built using major commercial codes.
-They run significantly faster than programs built by the same.
+We now have ready-to-use simulation packages for a variety of vehicles and for different operations.
+Three packages are shown below and more are on the space vehicle page and in the works.
+The model equations in these packages are derived from Euler-Lagrange formulation.
+They deliver extremely accurate results and run significantly faster than programs built by leading commercial codes.
 Moreover, they can be modified easily to fit user's immediate needs.
-In all cases, one can run the supplied simulations the same day they are installed.

-Manual in each package explains how to define a model_file using the tool, buildx.exe.
-This definition encompass mass property of bodies and wheels, force objects, gravity and dynamics input/output/plot data list.
-It also shows how to build a nominal control system for the mechanism represented by the model_file.
+The manual in each package has two parts.
+The first part explains how to define a model file using the tool, buildx.exe.
+This definition encompass mechanism connectivity, mass property of bodies and wheels, force objects, gravity model selection and dynamics input/output/plot data list.
+The second part shows how to build a nominal control system for the mechanism represented by the model file.
+It then uses that control system to perform a control task or a number of tasks.
 The result is a simulation program in the form of an mdl file that runs in Simulink.
 Examples are presented for illustration.

-OneCylinderEngine: Combustion force profile and crank/piston friction forces determine engine performance.
-The simulaitions run under two-stroke and four-stroke modes. manual
+OneCylinderEngine: Simulates a one cylinder engine running under two-stroke and four-stroke modes.
+Combustion force profile and crank/piston friction forces determine engine performance. synopsis, manual

 Thank you for visiting us!